Ace-Don/Global-Retail-Electronic-Sales/README.md

 - Power BI Desktop

 ## Quick View
-View screenshot images in the **Screenshots** folder or everything at one on the PDF
+View screenshot images in the **Screenshots** folder or everything at once on the PDF

 ## Contributing